berty/berty/go/README.md

   rdvp serve -pk `cat rdvp.key` -db ./rdvp-store

 FLAGS
-  -db :memory:                                         rdvp sqlite URN -l /ip4/0.0.0.0/tcp/4040,/ip4/0.0.0.0/udp/4141/quic  lists of listeners of (m)addrs separate by a comma -pk ...                                              private key (generated by `rdvp genkey`)
+  -announce ...                                        addrs that will be announce by this server -db :memory:                                         rdvp sqlite URN -l /ip4/0.0.0.0/tcp/4040,/ip4/0.0.0.0/udp/4141/quic  lists of listeners of (m)addrs separate by a comma -pk ...                                              private key (generated by `rdvp genkey`)